-Parashat Ha’azinu troubles us with its extreme, opposing images of deity.
+Parashat Ha’Azinu troubles us with its extreme, opposing images of deity.
 Paradoxically, God is envisioned as comforting and frightening: the eternal guardian of Israel who eventually will redeem the people, and the jealous and judgmental deity who threatens to wreak vengeance on those who violate the covenant and turn to other gods.
-As Moses maintains, God is the giver of life and death, who heals as well as wounds (32:39- 40).
+As Moses maintains, God is the giver of life and death, who heals as well as wounds (Deuteronomy 32:39- 40).

-Thus, in his song to the Israelites contained in this parashah, Moses includes both a solemn warning that their lives as individuals and a people rest on their observing “faithfully all of the terms of this Teaching” (v.
-46) and a final message of hope that God will one day deliver them from their enemies and they will ” long endure on the land” given to them by God (v.
+Thus, in his song to the Israelites contained in this Torah portion, Moses includes both a solemn warning that their lives as individuals and a people rest on their observing “faithfully all of the terms of this Teaching” (Deut.
+46) and a final message of hope that God will one day deliver them from their enemies and they will ” long endure on the land” given to them by God (Deut.
 47).

 Moreover, why does Moses describe God anthropomorphically as a warrior whose “flashing blade I And…hand lays holds on judgment” (v, 41)?
 Where is God’s compassion for God’s people and for their enemies (who, after all, are also God’s creations)?
 Is it not possible to influence and protect one’s people without ruthless killing or threats of killing?
 Is the price of our deliverance the death of others?

 Several feminists suggest that we respond to these questions by re-imagining our relationship with God.
 For example, in the place of God as rock or warrior, one might reclaim God as a parent who holds us in his or her arms, cares for us, and feels our pain.
 Some metaphors in the Song suggest such a perception, as when Moses speaks of God as a nursing mother (v, 13) who went through labor to bring forth Israel [v.
 18; see also the indirectly maternal metaphor in Numbers 11:12).